farhaansbu/farhaan-internal-comp-2022-front-end-controller/README.md

-# internal-competition-2022
+# Internal Competition 2022
-All code to help you get started with Internal Competition will be stored here
+### All code to help you get started with Internal Competition will be stored here.
+This code includes but is not limited to:
+- The front-end SDK to render components
+- Communications code templates to send information between your robot's Raspberry Pi and the controlling device